-From September 2019 Prof. Dr. Andreas Fuchs will be the new Professor of Development Economics at the Georg-August-Universität Göttingen.
-The Chair analyzes research questions of relevance for economic policy in development economics from a political-economy perspective and with quantitative methods.
-The Chair’s main research areas relate to development, trade and investment policies with a special focus on emerging economies and China in particular.
-The Chair also investigates the political economy of natural disasters, humanitarian crises, and international organizations.
-Further information about the new professor can be found at the Internet address www.andreas-fuchs.net.
+Since September 2019, Prof. Dr. Andreas Fuchs is the new Professor of Development Economics at the Georg-August-Universität Göttingen.
+The chair investigates issues of development economics relevant to economic and development policy from a political economic perspective and with quantitative methods.
+The research focuses on international development, trade and investment policy with a special focus on emerging economies, especially China.
+In addition, the chair deals with the political economy of natural disasters, conflicts, migration and international organizations.
+The chair works with statistical-econometric methods and georeferenced data.
+Further information about the professorship holder can be found at www.andreas-fuchs.net.

 In light of the high coronavirus infection rates and the measures taken by the Federal Government and the Federal States, the Chair of Development Economics decided to not proceed with on-campus teaching during the month of December.
 This means that all lectures, exercise sessions, tutorials, and seminars will take place exclusively online via Stud.IP.
 Please be assured that this was a very difficult decision for us as we see a very high value in on-campus teaching with real-life interactions and had invested a lot to be able to offer you our courses in a hybrid form.
 This is why we will re-evaluate the decision in late December for the month of January.
 In any case, we guarantee you that you can take our courses without being physically present in Göttingen as long as you have the required internet connection.
 The only exception is the final exam for Macroeconomics which will take place on campus.

 Please register for the respective courses in Stud.IP so that you can receive information on adjustments due to the corona situation in due course.
 Please also note the information page of the university.

 New research project on China in Africa with IfW Kiel